 Each image is hand drawn in sections and compiled in Photoshop.
 I finish drawing and touching it up it digitally using a Wacom tablet.
 Then I hate it and scrap it and draw something completely different at the last minute.
 Most drawings take an average of 1-4 hours depending on complexity and a post can take up to 10-15 hours to complete.

 All comments are moderated.
 Discussion should be polite and productive and differing views are welcome.
 However, I won’t approve spam, inflammatory, rude, or disrespectful comments.

 I am working on this but it is moving slow between maintaining the blog & my job.

 Can I interview you?

-Will you put my product in your cartoons?
+Would you review/promote my product in your blog?

 Where are you from?